gavinksong/cs162-group/doc/project1.md

 32          |  5   |  3   |   0  |   58 |   58 |  59  | P(C)
 36          |  5   |  3   |   1  |   58 |   58 |  58  | P(A)

 3. When there are multiple threads with same priority at the same time, it is hard to choose which one to run first.
-Our rule of the running order is based on thread's nice valu, the one with the lowest nice value to run first.
+Our rule of the running order is based on thread's nice value, the one with the lowest nice value gets to run first.